crux-bphc/fest-manager/README.md

 1. MongoDB version 2.6 or higher
 2. NodeJS version 6.10 or higher

 Install them in the recommended way for your operating system.
-If your distribution's package repositories are updated, it should be as trivial as `sudo apt install nodejs mongodb`.
+If your distribution's package repositories are updated, it should be as trivial as `sudo apt install node js MongoDB`.
 A few pointers could be:

 - https://nodejs.org/en/download/package-manager/
 - https://docs.mongodb.com/manual/administration/install-community/